wuwowuyi/Finetuning-GPT-on-Multiple-NLP-tasks/README.md

 ## SST ([Stanford Sentiment Analysis](https://nlp.stanford.edu/sentiment/treebank.html))
 Data from [Stanford CS224N 2023 default project](https://github.com/gpoesia/minbert-default-final-project)

-train data 8,544 sentences, validation 1101 sentences.
+Train data 8,544 sentences, validation 1101 sentences.

+A training data example:
+`It 's a lovely film with lovely performances by Buy and Accorsi .
+3` where `3` is the label, meaning the sentiment is somewhat positive.

+There are 5 classes of sentiment, including negative 0, somewhat negative 1, neutral 2, somewhat positive 3, and positive 4.

 Best performance: 0.519. (project requirement 0.515)
 Hyperparameters: